 Method 5: Clean and Restore the Registry

-This is a multi-functional PC repair tool integrated with powerful utilities including an anti-virus, a registry cleaner, Active X controls and class scanner and a system optimizer.
-The registry cleaner feature wipes out all the unnecessary files including cookies, junk files and bad registry keys that corrupt the registry.
+This is a multi-functional PC repair tool integrated with powerful utilities including an anti-virus, a registry cleaner, Active X controls, and class scanner, and a system optimizer.
+The registry cleaner feature wipes out all the unnecessary files including cookies, junk files, and bad registry keys that corrupt the registry.
 It cleans and restores the registry instantly.

-The anti-feature removes all viruses and spyware while system optimizer utility ensures your system works at its optimum speed.
+The anti-feature removes all viruses and spyware while the system optimizer utility ensures your system works at its optimum speed.

-Click here to download Total System Care.
+Click here to download Restoro.